snadim02/snadim02.github.io/_posts/2026-03-13-acoustic-bedroom.md

 ![Organization](../assets/img/acoustic-construction.gif){: .mx-auto.d-block :}

-I hired a local contractor to demo the existing closet, patch the ceiling, walls, and floors, then assemble and install some [Ikea pantries](#cost) with [1/2" poplar spacers](https://www.homedepot.com/p/Weaber-1-2-in-x-2-in-x-4-ft-S4S-Poplar-Board-27406/207058985) to accommodate the swing of cabinet doors + 3/8"-thick acoustic panels. :construction_worker_woman: :toolbox: :hammer:	The new pantry units had deeper usable space *and* a smaller footprint-- we gained ~4" of floorspace and solved the entry door collision issue!
+I hired a local contractor to demo the existing closet, patch the ceiling, walls, and floors, then assemble and install some [Ikea pantries](#cost) with [1/2" poplar spacers](https://www.homedepot.com/p/Weaber-1-2-in-x-2-in-x-4-ft-S4S-Poplar-Board-27406/207058985) to accommodate the swing of cabinet doors + 3/8"-thick acoustic panels. :construction_worker_woman: :toolbox: :hammer:	The new pantry units had deeper usable space *and* a smaller footprint. :foot: We gained ~4" of floorspace and solved the entry door collision issue! :collision:

 ### Stage 2: Wall treatment

-I custom-designed a pattern of [FeltRight acoustic panels](https://studiov2.feltright.com/?import=7F-yB9vS9P): they absorb sound :loud_sound: *and* double as a pinboard :pushpin: -- win-win!
+I custom-designed a pattern of [FeltRight acoustic panels](https://studiov2.feltright.com/?import=7F-yB9vS9P): they absorb sound :loud_sound: and double as a pinboard :pushpin: -- win-win!
 I got custom color samples that matched the panels, and found [Zinsser BIN primer](https://www.acehardware.com/departments/paint-and-supplies/primers/primers/1514165) for the wood, [Ikea doors](#cost) and *2-week-cured* plastered walls (I [learned my lesson](../2025-05-12-kid-bedroom#the-process) trying to paint fresh plaster...).

 It took *way longer* than I thought to sand, prime, paint *two* coats for coverage, *then* seal the cabinet frame and door edges with polyurethane. :weary: